How to Get to Tibet from Shanghai?

 B. Shanghai to Lhasa by Plane and Train

 If you can't afford to spend three long days of train travel, your next best option is to mix up train travel and plane travel.
-You can do this by boarding a plane to Xining which is just 3 hours and 25 minutes away by plane from Shanghai; then, at Xining, you can board a train to Lhasa.
-This option affords you to see the best highlights of train travel from Xining to Lhasa while shortening your travel time by more than half.
+You can do this by boarding a plane to Xining which is just 3 hours and 25 minutes away by plane from Shanghai; then, at Xining, you can board a Xining to Lhasa train.
+This option affords you to see the best highlights Qinghai Tibet Railway while shortening your travel time by more than half.

 Shanghai to Xining Flight Schedule